 Note: Always wear sunglasses to protect your eyes.
 And talk to your doctor to make sure this is okay for your skin type first.
 Supplements can also help with Vitamin D deficiencies.

-The Active Ingredients in Most Sunscreens Are Toxic
+Are The Active Ingredients in Most Sunscreens Toxic?

 Like many store-bought skincare products, most conventional sunscreens are full of toxic chemicals that have been linked to reproductive problems, tissue damage, asthma, allergies and other negative side effects (source).

-Mineral Sunscreens Are the Safest Sunscreens
+Are Mineral Sunscreens the Safest Sunscreens?

+Sadly, yes.
 There have been multiple studies showing that oxybenzone and octinoxate (the chemicals mentioned above) are toxic to the symbiotic algae that live within corals, which are responsible for performing vital duties, and also provide their color.
 The toxins have also been correlated with stunting the growth of corals, leaching them of their nutrients and coral bleaching. (source)

 This also disrupts the development of fish and other wildlife.
 Even a small drop is enough to damage delicate corals, so with an estimated amount of about 14,000 tons of sunscreen lotions ending up in coral reefs around the world each year, that is A LOT of disruption to the ocean's ecosystem! (source)